 I put this one last but it is not least!
 A source of light is absolutely one of our camping must haves.
 Don’t forget some lanterns and or flashlights.
 You don’t want to be fumbling around in the dark!

-If you have a baby or small toddler, you may want to add a ciao! baby Portable High Chair to that list.
-And if you don’t, then go ahead and treat yourself to a PahaQue Hammock for camping.
+So there you have 10 camping items you don’t want to leave home without!
 All of these camping items and more can be found at Kohl’s Camping Page and are really great to add to your packing list for camping with kids.

-Which camping must haves do you still need to get? #KohlsCampGuide
+Are you ready to get away for a long weekend and have an outdoor adventure?
+Which camping must haves do you still need to get?

 My blog may contain links to other websites.
 I am not responsible for the privacy policies of those other websites.
 When you click on a link, your information may be collected by those websites, so I encourage you to read their privacy policies.